climatecoach/climatecoach.github.io/privacy/climatecoach-subprocessors/index.md

 # Climate Coach subprocessors

-*Last updated: February 27, 2023*
+*Last updated: July 15, 2023*

 We use third party subprocessors, such as cloud computing providers and customer support software, to run Climate Coach (the service).
 We establish GDPR-compliant data processing agreements with each subprocessor, extending [GDPR safeguards](../index.md) everywhere personal data is processed.

 The following is a list of personal data subprocessors we use.
-These subprocessors are all located in the United States:

 * [Amazon Web Services](https://aws.amazon.com/compliance/gdpr-center/).
 Cloud services provider.
 * [Braintree](https://www.braintreepayments.com/legal/payment-services-agreement-us).
 Payment processing services.